brainboxdotcc/DPP/docpages/advanced_reference/docs-style-standards.md

 If this seems to fail, you can make your PR draft and use the netlify bot that replies with a link (the link may take a bit to generate) to preview your changes.

-If you are adding code with your commits, you **need** to test it with a bot.
-Our CI will test it too, but we expect that you at least test it on your end.
+If you are adding code with your commits, you **need** to test that it actually works with a bot.
+Our CI will test compile it but will not run it, we expect that you test it on your system and ensure you are giving the correct information to users.